sloan-ireland/Blackjack21/README.md

 Nurdaulet --> Experimented with drawing cards and displaying them when hitting and standing.
 Added a small portion to test that hitting and standing changes modes and switches to the other mode.

+Sloan --> Wrote most of the game logic in the main file including play() and endRound(). redid parts of checkBlackjack.
+Started getting actual display functionality with keyPressed().
+Experimented with different card drawings.
+Discovered error with counting Aces that needs to be fixed.

 ###### Compile/Run Instructions:
 To come